What Is ‘Behind The Shot’?

 One whale watching tour in 2000 I remember very vividly.
 I remember we were in a small zodiac off the coast of Newfoundland in Canada.
 It had been foggy the whole day but in the late afternoon we finally had a chance to head out.
 Our first encounter was with a fin whale, the second largest creature on the planet.
 The whale surfaced only a few metres away from the zodiac.
 I remember well how awestruck I was.
 I was thinking how amazing it was that these are such massive creatures and yet so harmless.
 Later on that trip we found a group of humpback whales which were feeding and playing around.
 While they were feeding, we too had some sandwiches, looking at this incredible event.

 This is a scanned photograph which I took as a child from the zodiac as we approach the fin whale.
-In this image you can see the head of the fin whale with it’s distinct white right jaw.
+In this image you can see the head of the fin whale with its distinct white right jaw.

 This is a scanned photograph which I took as a child from the zodiac while we were having some sandwiches.
-In this image you can see the tale of a humpback whale as it was splashing back and forth.
+In this image you can see the tail of a humpback whale as it was splashing back and forth.

 The Dream